bifbof/eth-informal-methods/3 - Parallel Queue/README.md

 # THIS CODE IS NOT COMPLETELY CORRECT!

-If got some mistakes in the code and I am too lazy to change them now :D
+I've got some mistakes in the code and I am too lazy to change them now :D

 Feedback on my solution: